A charity has been ordered to pay £12,350 in an unfair dismissal case after a former employee was made redundant in April 2018.

 “We are pleased that the claims regarding whistle-blowing and discrimination were not upheld.

-Samantha Cass, a Solicitor with Palmers who specialises in employment law and tribunals, said: “Any employee who is facing the prospect of redundancy has the right to expect that the rules are applied fairly.
+Samantha Randall, a Solicitor with Palmers who specialises in employment law and tribunals, said: “Any employee who is facing the prospect of redundancy has the right to expect that the rules are applied fairly.
 In this case, the tribunal panel found that the redundancy process had resulted in the wrong individual losing his job.

 “With the abolition of employment tribunal fees, it has become far easier to bring claims than in the previous five years, so any employee who feels they have been unfairly singled out for redundancy now has better access to legal redress.”